Gangsta rap: 1997–2007: Bling era/crunk

-2007–2012: Kanye vs. 50 sales battle, mainstream decline
+2007–2012: Kanye vs. 50 Cent battle, mainstream decline

 By the late 2000s, alternative hip hop had secured its place within the mainstream, due in part to the declining commercial viability of gangsta rap.
-Industry observers view the sales race between Kanye West's Graduation and 50 Cent's Curtis as a turning point for hip hop.
-Kanye West emerged the victor, selling nearly a million copies in the first week alone, proving that innovative rap music could be just as commercially viable as gangsta rap, if not more so.
-Although he designed it as a melancholic pop album rather than a rap album, Kanye's following 808s & Heartbreak would have a significant effect on hip hop music.
+Industry observers view the sales race between Kanye West's Graduation and 50 Cent's Curtis, both released on September 11, 2007, as a turning point for hip hop.
+West emerged the victor by selling nearly a million copies in the first week alone, proving alternative rap’s commercial viability.
+Cyhi the Prynce called it the "biggest shift in our culture" and that it led to the sound of new rappers like Drake.
+Although he designed it as a melancholic pop album rather than a rap album, West's subsequent release 808s & Heartbreak would have a significant effect on hip hop music.
 While his decision to sing about love, loneliness, and heartache for the entirety of the album was at first heavily criticized by music audiences and the album was predicted to be a flop, its subsequent critical acclaim and commercial success encouraged other mainstream rappers to take greater creative risks with their music.

 During the release of The Blueprint 3, New York rap mogul Jay-Z revealed that next studio album would be an experimental effort, stating, "... it's not gonna be a #1 album.
 That's where I'm at right now.
 I wanna make the most experimental album I ever made."
 Jay-Z elaborated that like Kanye, he was unsatisfied with contemporary hip hop, was being inspired by indie-rockers like Grizzly Bear, and asserted his belief that the indie rock movement would play an important role in the continued evolution of hip-hop.